 Pterygium inversum unguis is

-defined as an acquired condition in which the distal part of
+defined as an acquired condition in which the distal part of the nail-bed

 remains adherent to the ventral surface of the nail-plate thus obliterating

 the distal groove.
 It has been reported as a typical finding

 of systemic sclerosis, resulting from soft tissue atrophy.

 We have seen some cases in SLE patients with vasculitic involvement of the hands.

 Pterygium inversum unguis in a SLE patient.

 A 29 year old woman with an 8 year history of SLE.
 Six years prior to our observation she had suffered from vasculitic hand involvement with necrotic/suppurative lesions affecting the periungual soft tissues: repeated episodes involved all fingers and toes during a six-month period and caused the progressive formation of tight adherence between the distal part of the nail-bed and the nail-plate.

 We have no records to precisely define the nature of the phenomenon (i.e. vasculitic lesions or simply bacterial or mycotic infection during immunosuppressive treatment).